DennisCorvers/ChessCPP/README.md

 - Preview of all possible moves for a selected piece
 - Partial history of previous states
 - Sounds for moves: Normal, Take, Check/Checkmate
-- Basic chess rules for pieces
+- All chess rules for pieces
 - End-game via Check ~~Checkmate Stalemate Draw~~

 ### ToDo